Set up OAuth providers

 Security Best Practices

-- Use separate OAuth apps for development/production
+- Use separate OAuth apps for development and production so leaking one set doesn't expose the other.

 Verify Callback URLs